danielneil/Shark/README.md

 2. Prepare a vanilla Debian server.

-3. Add its IP address to the ./hosts files under [atp-server]
+3. Add its IP address to the ./hosts files under [shark-server]

 4. Change the http credentials in ./site.yml to your liking.

 5. Run: ./build.sh

-6. Navigate to https://atp-server/nagios using the aforementioned credentials.
+6. Navigate to https://shark-server/nagios using the aforementioned credentials.

 # Screen Shot